 The next day we were on to Pisa to see the famous leaning tower.
 It is now a very commercialized place as there were a lot of shops selling souvenirs along the whole street.
 Took a few pictures there and walked around the premises.
 Other than that, nothing much to see around there.

 We spent the rest of the day walking around the city and bought some other gifts.
-We were on this famous bridge called Rialto Bridge wich was built in just three years, between 1588 and 1591, as a permanent replacement for the boat bridge and three wooden bridges that had spanned the Grand Canal at various times since the 12th Century.
+We were on this famous bridge called Rialto Bridge wich was built in just three years, between 1588 and 1591, as a permanent replacement for the boat bridge and three wooden bridges that had spanned the Grand Canal at various times since the 12th Century

 Venice is a very nice place if you can manage to find some quiet waterways.
 After that, we joined the rest for a gondola ride.
 We had a person singing on our gondola and another playing the musical instrument.
 It’s really interesting to pass by the narrow waterways and bridges, the sights were really so amazing at times.